 They may have underachieved academically, socially or in life generally and are often very bright but they are extremely frustrated by their underachievement.
 It may have affected their job prospects, their relationships or their self-esteem and organisational abilities.

-The Centre assesses the parents of the children seen who have come to realise that they themselves may have ADHD and may have experienced some of their own life difficulties.
+Parents of the children seen often realise that they themselves may have ADHD and may have experienced some of their own life difficulties.